Workshop 2: “What solutions to the expansion of violent extremism: between collective approaches and national responses”

 Dr Lori-Anne Théroux-Bénoni leads a team of researchers based in Dakar, Bamako, Abidjan, Abuja and N’Djamena.
 The Office works on key policy issues in the region such as violent extremism and terrorism, political instability, local conflicts, peace operations and political processes.
 Prior to joining the ISS in 2012, she worked as a researcher with the Network on Peace Operations at the University of Montreal.
 Lori-Anne has a PhD in anthropology from the University of Toronto.

-Mathurin C. HOUNGNIKPO
+Mathurin C. HOUNGNIKPOTalker

 Professor